Australia For Visitors > Geelong, Victoria

 Ford Discovery Centre

-Ford has had a car factory in Geelong since 1925 and is an important part of the city's economy.
+Ford has had a car factory in Geelong since 1925 and has always been an important part of the city's economy.

-In the Ford Discovery Centre, located down on Geelong's waterfront, you can learn about automotive technology and have a behind the scenes look at how cars are made.
-You can also learn about the history of the Ford in Australia and inspect their collection of classic and modern Ford cars (for example, the 1913 Ford Model T Runabout).
+For 13 years (until 2012) the Ford company maintained a museum devoted to the history of Ford in Australia.
+Called the Ford Discovery Centre, and located down on Geelong's waterfront, in this museum you were able to learn about automotive technology and have a behind the scenes look at how cars were made.
+You could also learn about the history of the Ford in Australia and inspect their collection of classic and modern Ford cars (for example, the 1913 Ford Model T Runabout).

 Geelong Maritime Museum